Media and 50DN

 For more story ideas, download them here.
 50DN - Story Ideas

 In January 2015, we opened the office in a small town near Lillehammer, Norway with Satu taking on the Managing Director role for the Norwegian business.
-We have now grown to a financially stable and mid-size company now employing 18-22 staff in Melbourne and 6 in Øyer, Norway.
+We have now grown into a financially stable and mid-size company now employing 30+ staff in our offices in Melbourne, Lillehammer (Øyer) and our latest addition: Vancouver.

 Read more about 50 Degrees North in the following articles:

 Read Mark Daffey's article Icy vistas from a cosy cabin in this Arctic Circle archipelago here.

 2019 Toque & Canoe